Marine Corps League Service Officer Program

 Veterans Service Officers

-When you need assistance in getting the benefits you or a family member is due as a veteran or eligible family member you should seek the assistance of a Veterans Service Officer (VSO).
-A VSO representative can help you gather any evidence needed and submit a Fully Developed Claim on your behalf.
-A VSO representative can also correspond with VA about your claim on your behalf.
-VSOs always provide their representation on VA claims free-of-charge.
+When you need assistance getting the benefits due as a Veteran or eligible family member you should seek the assistance of a Veterans Service Officer (VSO).
+A VSO representative can help you gather evidence needed and submit a Fully Developed Claim on your behalf.
+A VSO representative can also correspond with the Department of Veterans Affairs (VA) about your claim on your behalf.
+VSOs always provide their representation on VA claims free of charge.

 • answering questions, advising, and educating individuals and groups on what benefits are available from federal, state, county, and local resources,